Valentino Mazzola: Venezia

 In 1939, while he was performing his military service in the Navy, he took part in several matches in the team of the Navy, played on the field of basins, putting on a good display, despite weighing 90 kg.
 He was noted by some observers of Venezia, who after various stresses succeeded in getting him to tryout; according to another source, a naval officer who was a fan of Venezia, admired the skill of Valentino and offered him to the Lagunari.
-At the trial, which he showed up and played barefoot, having left his boots intentionally at home not to ruin them.
+At the trial, which he showed up and played barefoot, having left his boots intentionally at home so as not to ruin them.
 He convinced everyone, especially the manager Giuseppe Girani to purchase him.
 After a few months in the reserve team, which participated in its own championship, he was hired on 1 January 1940 for 50,000 lire.
-He made his debut in Serie A on 31 March 1940, in a 1–0 defeat away to Lazio, entering as a substitute for the center forward Francesco Pernigo, and kept his place in the starting lineup on his own merits.
-He played in all five of the remaining league games, often in the middle of the attack, creating a goal on the penultimate day against Bari, guaranteeing Venezia mathematical safety from relegation.
+He made his debut in Serie A on 31 March 1940, in a 1–0 defeat away to Lazio, entering as a substitute for the centre forward Francesco Pernigo, and kept his place in the starting lineup on his own merits.
+He played in all five of the remaining league games, often in the middle of the attack, creating a goal on the penultimate day against Bari, guaranteeing Venezia safety from relegation.
 In a Coppa Italia round of 16 defeat against Modena that ended 3–1, he would also score his team's only goal.

 It was during this time at Venezia that Mazzola first met Ezio Loik, who had moved to the club from Milan.
 They debuted together in the 1942 game Italy played against Croatia and won 4–0.
 Both were very different, although they came from very humble backgrounds: Fiume-born Loik was quiet and somewhat defensive, while Lombard Mazzola was much more impulsive and friendly.
 Loik did not like Valentino at first instance, taking his reserve for arrogance, but both soon found a way of understanding each other.
-The partnership of both attacking midfielders (mezzala in Italian) was based on the Loik's stubborn generosity and the Mazzola's rare talent.
+The partnership of both attacking midfielders (mezzala in Italian) was based on Loik's stubborn generosity and the Mazzola's rare talent.
 Soon, they became Italy's most coveted uprising young players.

 Mazzola's career with Venezia started modestly, with a tenth-placed finish in 1940 and a twelfth-place finish the next season.
 In 1941, however, the team won the Coppa Italia final against Roma, and finished third in the league in 1942.